 The Microsoft patent is:

 US Patent 8,311,996

 Filed: January 18, 2008

-Each of the underserved search queries are heuristically related to one another.
-The plurality of underserved search queries are aggregated into a taxonomy category having a set of associated attributes, the attributes descriptive of the plurality of underserved search queries.
-Targeted content is generated based on the attributes, wherein the targeted content is tailored satisfy the underserved search queries.
+Each of the underserved search queries is heuristically related to one another.
+The plurality of underserved search queries is aggregated into a taxonomy category having a set of associated attributes, the attributes descriptive of the plurality of underserved search queries.
+Targeted content is generated based on the attributes, wherein the targeted content is tailored to satisfy the underserved search queries.

 I’m not sure that we are ever going to see either Google or Bing create such a marketplace, but I can see how they might provide more quality results by each using their query logs and web search histories as knowledge bases to provide related search information, locating different aspects of long tail queries that might include information in similar related categories.